-With the support of the HI, successful PIs will be expected to lead their individual teams.
-The question of whether each of the PIs is strongly committed to the project and demonstrates the willingness to devote a significant amount of time to the project forms a key part of the evaluation.
-Each of the PIs funded through a ERC Synergy Grant shall spend a minimum of 50% of their total working time in an EU Member State or Associated Country6.and a minimum of 30% of their total working time on the ERC project.
+With the support of the host institution, successful PIs will be expected to lead their individual teams.
+The PI must be strongly committed to the project and devote a significant amount of time to it.
+Principal Investigators funded through the ERC Advanced Grants will be expected to spend a minimum 30% of their total working time on the ERC project and a minimum of 50% of their total working time in an EU Member State or Associated Country8.